-You are likely aware there exist written rules which govern what a driver, bicyclists and pedestrians should do and unwritten rules govern what these parties are will do.
+You are likely aware written rules exist to govern what a driver, bicyclists and pedestrians should do.
+There are also unwritten rules to govern what these parties will likely do.
 Unwritten rules are created not through government law or decree, but through the consensus of parties’ actions, reinforced over time, and passed generation-to-generation as heirloom explicatives.
 They differ from city to city though not all cities have them.

-An unwritten Boston bicycling rule is that at a red light with no crossing traffic, a bicyclist is free to cross a road.
-Further, given sufficient distance between cars passing in the green-light direction, a bicyclist may also pass a red light.
+For example, an unwritten Boston bicycling rule is that at a red light with no crossing traffic, a bicyclist is free to cross an intersection.
+Further, given sufficient distance between cars passing in the green-light direction, a bicyclist may also cross an intersection from the red light direction.
 This confuses out-of-town drivers, but to a local driver the rules are clear.

 New York pedestrians are allowed by drivers to risk a crossing as long as there is distance sufficient to allow the swiftly oncoming traffic to still “make the light;” this also warrants oncoming traffic an inviolable right to apply their horn at will.
 Ergo (a) New York is rife with swarms of pedestrians hastily crossing roads with oncoming traffic and (b) horn use is prolific.